How Premier Padel changed the game in 2024 and what to expect for 2025

 Beyond the court: The business of padel

 The 2024 season also witnessed significant developments in the business of padel.
-Increased investment in infrastructure, technology and player development is fuelling the sport's professionalisation.
+Increased investment in infrastructure, technology and player development is fueling the sport's professionalization.
 New sponsorships, broadcasting deals and innovative marketing strategies are attracting a wider audience and elevating padel's global profile.

 This growth in the business sector is crucial for the long-term sustainability and success of padel, ensuring its continued expansion and development on a global scale.
 We will continue to witness that trend in 2025, as more resources and attention towards the sport will help it grow globally at all levels.